 In Venice visitors could be fined for swimming in the canals or loitering too long on the bridges.
-In the Balearic Islands, tourist accommodation has been restricted to 623,000 beds with plans to reduce it further.
+In the Balearic Islands, tourist accommodation was restricted to 623,000 beds with plans to reduce it further.
 And the whole island of Borocay in the Phillipines was closed off to visitors for six months in 2019 after the water got so polluted it was dangerous.

 What is sustainable tourism?

 But first of all, what is sustainable tourism?
 You see the term – and related ones like eco and responsible tourism – used all over the tourist industry, but what makes a real difference and what’s just greenwashing?
 The World Tourism Organization describes sustainable tourism as:

 How can we make tourism more sustainable?

-Think about your choice of destination
+1. Think about your choice of destination

-These places top travel bucket lists for a reason and I’d never say you shouldn’t visit them – they’re on my wishlist just like everyone else’s.
-But you can lower your impact by visiting at off-peak times and exploring some of their lesser-known sites as well as the famous ones (here are some of my suggestions for alternative things to do in London and Paris).
+These places top travel bucket lists for a reason and I’d never say you shouldn’t visit them – they’re on my wishlist like everyone else’s.
+But you can lower your impact by visiting at off-peak times and exploring their lesser-known sites as well as the famous ones (here are some of my suggestions for alternative things to do in London and Paris).

 Look beyond the obvious destinations too – think Albania instead of Greece or the Faroe Islands instead of Iceland.
 Try smaller cities or rural destinations outside of the major cities.
 People tend to be pretty lazy and stick to places close to airports and easy to get to, so if you have to add on a ferry trip or train ride chances are the destination will be less touristy.

 The old advice to spend locally still stands, so as much money as possible goes into the local economy.
-In places like the Caribbean, on average only 20 cents of each dollar that visitors spend actually stays in the country.
-If you’re visiting on a cruise or staying in an all-inclusive resort, chances are not much of the money you spend will reach local people.
+In places like the Caribbean, an average only 20 cents of each dollar visitors spend actually stays in the country.
+If you’re on a cruise or staying in an all-inclusive resort, chances are not much of the money you spend will reach local people.
 Instead try to use locally-owned businesses, whether that’s accommodation, restaurants or tours.

-Minimise your environmental impact
+3. Minimise your environmental impact

-A lot of the advice about making your travels more environmentally sustainable are things we should be doing at home too – using a refillable water bottle instead of buying bottled water, packing a reusable shopping bag instead of using plastic bags, recycling wherever possible, turning off lights and unplugging chargers when they’re not being used.
+A lot of the advice about making your travels environmentally sustainable are things we should be doing at home too – using a refillable water bottle instead of buying bottled water, packing a reusable shopping bag instead of using plastic bags, recycling wherever possible, turning off lights and unplugging chargers when they’re not being used.

 Resources are much scarcer in some countries though, especially water, which makes it even more important to minimise usage.
 Apparently a guest in a luxury hotel uses 1800 litres of water per night versus 150 litres for the average person in the UK.
-A lot of that’s down to the hotels, but we can help by trying not to waste water – taking shorter showers and reusing towels.
+A lot of that’s down to the hotels, but we can trying not to waste water by taking shorter showers and reusing towels.

-Visitors are becoming more aware about animal cruelty – elephant riding in Thailand were something everyone seemed to do when I first went visited 20 years ago but I’d never do it now – but there are still many unethical animal activities like tiger temples or dolphin shows – World Animal Protection has a list of the ones we should definitely avoid.
+Visitors are becoming more aware about animal cruelty – elephant riding in Thailand were something everyone seemed to do when I first went visited 20 years ago but I’d never do it now – but there are still many unethical animal activities like tiger temples or dolphin shows.
+World Animal Protection has a list of the ones we should definitely avoid.

-Be aware of cultural differences
+4. Be aware of cultural differences

 The local culture is a big part of why people love to travel – try the weird-sounding dish on the menu, learn a few words of the language, eat dinner at the same time as the locals.
 Being respectful of the culture also mean you get treated with more respect.
 It’s a good idea to research what’s acceptable before you go.
-Dress appropriately, cover up when you’re not on the beach, ask before taking photos and support charities over giving money to beggars.
+Dress appropriately, cover up when not on the beach, ask before taking photos and support charities over giving money to beggars.

-Do your research
+5. Do your research

-Eco and sustainability are real travel buzzwords now and it’s easy to decorate a website with pretty pictures of leaves and say you’re ‘green’.
+Eco and sustainability are travel buzzwords now and it’s easy to decorate a website with pretty pictures of leaves and say you’re ‘green’.
 But take the marketing spin with a pinch of salt and make sure you check out how sustainable tourism businesses really are.
 Especially for trips like cruises which have a particularly big impact on the places they visit.

-Most companies with sustainable credentials are proud of them so advertise them on their website, but if they don’t then just ask.
-Hopefully one day sustainability will be built into every tourism destination and business, but until then it needs us to help make it important to them.
+Most companies with sustainable credentials are proud of them and advertise them on their website, but if they don’t just ask.
+Hopefully one day sustainability will be built into every tourism business, but until then we need to help make it important to them.